dyllisphiller/Hammer/README.md

 # Hammer

 Currently, Hammer is a pre-alpha Windows app for getting FCC data about amateur callsigns using the <https://callook.info/> JSON API.
-Other utilities (TBD) may come later as needed.
+Other utilities may come later, as needed.

 The ultimate goal is platform-agnostic amateur radio utility library and UIs that leverage it, either platform-specific or using a technology like .NET MAUI (Multi-platform App User Interface).

 ## Components